 The Royal Palace

 Stockholm’s Royal Palace occupies the northern corner of Gamla Stan.
 Though one day in Stockholm isn’t enough time for the full guided tour, you can experience a bit of history during the changing of the guard ceremony.
 It’s held outside the palace at 12pm every day in the summer, and on Wednesdays, Saturdays, and Sundays in the other seasons.
 For front-row views of the ceremony and marching band performance, plan to arrive by 11:40am.

 Save me for later!

 From the palace, head northeast across the Strömbron bridge.
 Continue in the same direction to reach the residential neighborhood of Östermalm.
 This area is quiet reprieve from the crowds of Gamla Stan and has lovely white buildings reminiscent of Paris.
-Don’t miss the beautiful domed Hedvig Eleonora Church as you make your way east.
+Don’t miss the beautiful domed Hedvig Eleonora Church (pictured at the top of this post) as you make your way east.